solid/Artificial-Intelligence/neural-networks/README.md

 ## Goal

-The aim of this is to produce a candidate proposal to the [Solid Specification](https://github.com/solid/specification) that defines a mechanism for how a data pod can store and use use neural networks.
+The aim of this is to produce a candidate proposal to the [Solid Specification](https://github.com/solid/specification) that defines a mechanism for how a data pod can store and use neural networks.

 ## Milestones